antonfirsov/docs/2020/11-Nov/infer#/infer#.md

 microsoft_alias: xinshi
 featured_image: path/relative/to/your/post/image.png
 categories: .NET, .NET Core, C#, Static Analysis
-summary: We are excited to announce the public release of Infer#, which brings the interprocedural static analysis capabilities of Infer to the .NET community.
+summary: 'We are excited to announce the public release of Infer#, which brings the interprocedural static analysis capabilities of Infer to the .NET community.'
 desired_publication_date: '2020-12-08'
 ---